book

 Margin events are called before the data events are processed.

-The following demonstration demonstration processes suggested orders and modifies the qualities to liquidate more than necessary and prevent a second margin call.
+The following demonstration processes suggested orders and modifies the qualities to liquidate more than necessary and prevent a second margin call.
 For more information, see how to handle Margin Calls.

 Warmup Finished Event